About Clark County

 How can I search for someone recently arrested in Clark County, Ohio?

 To search for someone recently arrested in Clark County, Ohio, you can use the inmate lookup tool provided by the Clark County Sheriff's Office.
-The Clark County Jail, located at 120 North Fountain Avenue, Springfield, Ohio, maintains records of current inmates.
+The county Jail, located at 120 North Fountain Avenue, Springfield, Ohio, maintains records of current inmates.
 You can visit their official website to access the online inmate search tool, which allows you to search by name or booking date for information on recent arrests and current detainees.

 Mugshots or booking photos in Clark County, Ohio, can be obtained through the Clark County Sheriff's Office.
 The Sheriff's Office may provide access to these images via their official website or upon request at their office.
 For online access, you can check their inmate information portal, which may include booking photos of current inmates.